 But not all driving jobs are the same.
 There are many different jobs on offer and people looking for a driving career need to look at the different options available.
-We all have abilities and skills which might be useful in this industry: some people are more technically minded while others may be more observant, or have great spacial awareness.
+We all have abilities and skills which might be useful in this industry: some people are more technically minded while others may be more observant, or have great awareness of the space around them.
 Some people might be great with passengers while others seek the solitude of a long distance drive.
 There are many things to ponder before following a set course in the industry.

 Let’s take a look at some of the popular options for driving jobs: